-Stop and remember how you would feel if that were you.
+Kids don’t have the mature coping skills that help adults cope when our own sensory systems are irritated.
+Try to stop and imagine how you would feel if that were you as a child.
 What would you do?
-Become more aware of what may set off your child.
-I’m not saying that our family lives will forever revolve around our sensory-sensitive child, but try to walk in their shoes and find ways that may work for them to provide them the security we all want.
+Try to walk in their shoes and find ways that may work for them to provide the security we all want.

 For the auditory sensitive child